-- Global oil prices; - Demand for oil and the ability to explore for oil; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of government supplies, such as water and electricity; - Purchasing power of the Canadian and United States dollars; and - Ability to obtain funding management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
+- Global gold prices; - Demand for gold and the ability to explore for oil and gas properties; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of government supplies, such as water and electricity; - Purchasing power of the Canadian and United States dollars; and - Ability to obtain funding

+At the date of this MD&A, Canadian federal government and the provincial government of Quebec have not introduced measures that have materially impeded the operational activities of the Company.
+Although cash in the Company has materially declined, management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
 However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.

-At the date of this MD&A, the United States federal government, Canadian federal government and the provincial government of Quebec have not introduced measures that have materially impeded the operational activities of the Company.
-Although cash in the Company has materially declined,